linux-system-roles/podman/README.md

 * `run_as_user` - Use this to specify a per-pod user.
 If you do not specify this, then the global default `podman_run_as_user` value will be used.
   Otherwise, `root` will be used.
 NOTE: The user must already exist - the role will not create.
+The user must be present in `/etc/subuid`.
 * `run_as_group` - Use this to specify a per-pod group.
 If you do not specify this, then the global default `podman_run_as_group` value will be used.
 Otherwise, `root` will be used.
 NOTE: The group must already exist - the role will not create.
+The group must be present in `/etc/subgid`.
 * `systemd_unit_scope` - The scope to use for the systemd unit.
 If you do not specify this, then the global default `podman_systemd_unit_scope` will be used.
 Otherwise, the scope will be `system` for root containers, and `user`